RUBi-ZA/MD-TASK/docs/source/general.rst

 =====================  =======================================================================================================================================================
 File                    Description
 =====================  =======================================================================================================================================================
+``wt.dcd``             An example trajectory that has been reduced to alpha and beta carbons only (used in the network analysis section)
+``wt.pdb``             A PDB file that corresponds to the above trajectory - to be used for topology information (used in the network analysis section)
-``example_small.dcd``  An example trajectory that has been reduced to alpha and beta carbons only ``example_small.pdb``  A PDB file that corresponds to the above trajectory (to be used for topology information) ``initial.xyz``        An XYZ co-ordinate file representing the initial conformation of a protein (used for PRS) ``final.xyz``          An XYZ co-ordinate file representing the target conformation of a protein (used for PRS)
+``mutant.dcd``         A mutated version of the above trajectory (used in the network analysis section) ``mutant.pdb``         A mutated version of the above topology file (used in the network analysis section) ``example_small.dcd``  An example trajectory that has been reduced to alpha and beta carbons only (used in the PRS section) ``example_small.pdb``  A PDB file that corresponds to the above trajectory - to be used for topology information (used in the PRS section)
+``initial.xyz``        An XYZ co-ordinate file representing the initial conformation of a protein (used for PRS) ``final.xyz``          An XYZ co-ordinate file representing the target conformation of a protein (used for PRS)
 =====================  =======================================================================================================================================================